2022 NFL Draft: How to watch, first-round order, and when the Patriots are picking - The Boston Globe

 Rounds 4-7: Saturday, noon

-Teams have 10 minutes to make a pick in the first round, seven minutes in the second and third, five minutes in rounds three through six, and four minutes for the seventh round.
+Teams have 10 minutes to make a pick in the first round, seven minutes in the second, five minutes in rounds three through six, and four minutes for the seventh round.

 The draft is in Las Vegas as the NFL looks to make one of its marquee events something of a spectacle.
 Las Vegas was initially slotted to host the draft for the first time in 2020, but the in-person festivities were canceled because of the COVID-19 pandemic.